-Sales of products and related costs of products sold are recognized when (i) persuasive evidence of an arrangement exists, (ii) delivery has occurred, (iii) the price is fixed or determinable and (iv) collectability is reasonably assured.
-These terms are typically met upon the prepayment and shipment of CinnecholTM, the prepayment or invoicing and shipment CinnergenTM, the prepayment or invoicing and shipment of inks and tattoo equipment, the invoicing and shipment of TalsynTM scar cream to the customer.
+Sales of products and related costs of products sold are recognized when (i) persuasive evidence of an arrangement exists, (ii) delivery has occurred, (iii) the price is fixed or determinable, and (iv) collectability is reasonably assured.
+These terms are typically met upon the prepayment or invoicing and shipment of products.